SAP-samples/btp-kickstart-your-journey-with-architecture/exercises/ex4/README.md

 2. Download this [invalid diagram draw.io file](./drawio/invalid-example.drawio)
 3. Upload the draw.io file to the validator

-After completing the steps above, you should have encountered **2 warnings**.
+After completing the steps above, you should have encountered **3 warnings**.

 🧠 **Knowledge check:**

 <details>
     <summary>
-        What are the <b>2 warnings</b> and how would you fix them?
+        What are the <b>3 warnings</b> and how would you fix them?
     </summary>
     <br/>
-    The two warnings are:
+    The 3 warnings are:
     <ol>
         <li>
             CAP-to-External Integration Requires Destination Service